albar965/albar965.github.io/littlenavmap-faq.md

 This can have several reasons:

+* You're starting the program from the Windows Explorer Zip view.
+You have to extract the Zip archive before running _Little Navmap_.
+* You downloaded the wrong Zip archive containing only the source files or an archive for another operating system.
+In both cases the file `littlenamvmap.exe` is missing and you try to start a different file.
 * Not all files were extracted and the mentioned DLL file is missing.
 Check if it can be found in the same folder as the `littlenamvmap.exe`.
+Try to download and install again.
 * Anti-virus put the DLL into quarantine.
+This is a false positive since all _Little Navmap_ files are checked by [VirusTotal](https://www.virustotal.com/) before release.
-* You start the program using a shortcut (`.lnk` file) and the working directory is not the *Little Navmap* folder (the one with the `littlenamvmap.exe`).
+* You start the program using a shortcut (`.lnk` file) and the working directory is not the *Little Navmap* installation folder (the one with the `littlenamvmap.exe`).
 The working directory can be changed in the link properties in input field `Start In`.

-Other problems on Windows:

-* You double clicked the file `littlenavmap.exe.simconnect` which is not the executable file.
-Double clicking on this will show a dialog where Windows asks for a program to open it.
-Double click on `littlenamvmap.exe` (light blue globe icon) to open _Little Navmap_.
-* You probably downloaded the wrong Zip archive containing only the source files or an archive for another operating system.
-In both cases the file `littlenamvmap.exe` is missing.

 #### Aircraft display on the map freezes when using MSFS [**▲**](#top) [🔗](#active-pause) {#active-pause}